 About social skills

 Socialising with others requires many skills.
 These include being able to express thoughts or ideas, listen and understand what others say, show an interest in others, and share or take turns.
 Non-verbal behaviours are also important for socialising.
-These include using and understanding gestures, reading facial expressions, knowing how close to stand to others and whether it is okay to touch someone.
+These include using and understanding gestures, reading facial expressions, and knowing how close to stand to others and whether it is okay to touch someone.

 - Consider demonstrating social skills that are important at school, or have another student demonstrate.
 Another option is to watch videos that model a social skill then give opportunities to practise.
+This strategy may be particularly important for students who are having difficulties interpreting or understanding social situations, or who learn best with additional supports.

 - Some students can learn to practise and self-monitor a social skill.
 Help them set goals and decide on how they will reward themselves for reaching their goal.
 For some social skills, a reminder like a small watch beep can help a student check if they are using that skill.